 Toronto Pearson International Airport Guide (YYZ)

 Canada’s largest and busiest airport, Toronto Pearson International Airport serves Toronto, the capital of Ontario province.
 The airport is named in honour of Lester B. Pearson, the 14th Prime Minister of Canada.
-Our Toronto Pearson International Airport guide provides information on services, accommodation and transportation in and around the airport site.
+Our Toronto Pearson International Airport guide provides useful information regarding terminal services, public transport access and nearby accommodation options.

 Information desks are located on the arrivals levels of both terminals.
 Uniformed assistants are also on hand to help with enquiries.